ArunAryal/MathematicalExpressionAPI/README.md

 ### Model

-The API automatically downloads the trained PyTorch model on startup if it is not found at the `MODEL_PATH` location.
-This requires your Kaggle API credentials to be set in the `.env` file as the model is fetched from Kaggle.
+The model is automatically downloaded from Kaggle on first startup.
+No manual download required.
+You only need your Kaggle API credentials in the `.env` file.

 1. Log in to your [Kaggle](https://www.kaggle.com/) account.
 2. Go to your Account Settings and hit **"Create New Token"** to download `kaggle.json`.